-GENERAL INFORMATION Law Clinic selection (ENG-B2) Task author/Institution: Sylwia Kossakowska-Pisarek University of Warsaw Lesson type: ⊠ online asynchronous Target learners/course: English B2 CEFR starting level: B2 Group dynamics (e.g. pair work/groups of X): group discussion Target language of the course: Legal English Other language(s) used: - Mediation scale(s) relevant to the task.
-Up to three scales can be included here: RELAYING SPECIFIC INFORMATION IN WRITING PROCESSING TEXT IN WRITING STRATEGIES TO EXPLAIN A NEW CONCEPT - ADAPTING LANGUAGE Short description of the task: Students watch the film on Law Clinic for students of Law and read about various types of clinics.
-Then they choose one type of clinic and justify on the Moodle forum why they would like to participate in this type of clinic.
-Expected learning outcomes: By the end of the task, learners will be able to justify their choice of law clinic using legal language.
+GENERAL INFORMATION Law Clinic selection (ENG-B2) Task author/Institution: Sylwia Kossakowska-Pisarek University of Warsaw Lesson type: ⊠ online asynchronous Target learners/course: English B2 CEFR starting level: B2 Group dynamics (e.g. pair work/groups of X): group discussion Target language of the course: Legal English Other language(s) used: - RELAYING SPECIFIC INFORMATIC PROCESSING TEXT IN WRITING task.
+Up to three scales can be included here: DN IN WRITING CONCEPT - ADAPTING LANGUAGE Short description of the task: Students watch the film on Law Clini the Moodle forum why they would lik ic for students of Law and read about various types of clini te to participate in this type of clinic. ics.
+Then they choose one type of clinic and justify on Expected learning outcomes: By the end of the task, learners will be able to justify their choice of law clinic using legal language.
 They will be able to present arguments for their choice to other students.